 The South Central Coast of California, which includes the tri-counties of Ventura, Santa Barbara and San Luis Obispo, has a population of around 1.6 million.
 According to USDA surveys, this region has more than 5,000 small farms of less than 180 acres.
 Most of these farms are independently owned and operated.

-The Showcase Regenerative Farm is focused on advocating for and promoting the value of small, independently owned farms and ranches to local food systems and the environment through public education and activities centered at the berry farm and surrounding wild oak woodlands of Restoration Oaks Ranch.
+The Showcase Regenerative Farm is being developed as a demonstration and education farm advocating for and promoting the value of small, independently owned farms and ranches to local food systems and the environment through public education and activities centered around the berry farm and surrounding wild oak woodlands of Restoration Oaks Ranch.

 The Mbarara District population was estimated at approximately 445,600 in 2012, with an estimated growth rate of about 2.2%.
 55% of the district population are aged between 0 and 18 years.
 Sustenace farming is common in rural Mbarara, which has a generally poor population.
 It is one of the districts of equatorial Africa with a high HIV/AIDS prevalence.
 There are a lot of orphans.

-The Barnabas Project is focused on developing independently owned farms that extend beyond fundamental sustenance and into commerce.
-Barnabas and his team are training locals how to sustainably grow food and develop businesses on his ranch, then sending them out to establish more farms and inspire hope.
-Small commercial farms are engines of sustained growth for local economies.
+Barnabas Mwesiga and the Barnabas Project is developing the Migisha Farm as a demonstration and education farm that trains locals how to establish farms that extend beyond fundamental sustenance and into commerce.
+Barnabas and his team are training locals how to sustainably grow food and develop businesses on his ranch, then sending them out to establish farms and inspire hope.
+In poor nations without access to the global food system in particular, small commercial farms are accessible engines of sustained economic growth for local people and local economies.

 The Challenge of Small, Independent Farms and Ranches

-In the First World of California, unimaginative government policies and the sophisticated influence of the global food system are hurting not only local food systems, but an army of capable, passionate stewards of the environment.
-To the detriment of the communities they serve and the natural ecosystems they sustain, the small-scale farm and ranch lands of the First World are disappearing.
+In the rich nation of the United States and the state of California, unimaginative government policies and the sophisticated influence of the global food system are hurting not only local food systems, but an army of capable, passionate stewards of the environment.
+To the detriment of the communities they serve and the natural ecosystems they sustain, the small-scale farm and ranch lands of the rich nations are disappearing.
 How do we effectively communicate the value and increase the competitiveness of independently owned small farms and ranches?

-In the Third World of Mbarara, both crops and livestock are raised, but primarily as subsistence, and often not very efficiently.
-Among other things, how do we meet the challenges of electricity, transportation, refrigeration and sanitation to grow and distribute food?
-While some of the bigger towns and cities of Uganda do have First World advantages, rural Uganda is primitive.
+In the poor nation of Uganda and the district of Mbarara, both crops and livestock are raised, but primarily as subsistence, and often not very efficiently.
+While some of the bigger towns and cities of Uganda do have rich nation advantages that include access to the global food system, rural Uganda is relatively primitive.
 Ugandans need training and support not only in the growing of food, but in the business of agriculture.
+Among other things, how do we meet the challenges of electricity, transportation, refrigeration and sanitation to grow and distribute food in places like the Mbarara?
 The old Chinese proverb could be modified: "...
 Teach a Man To Farm, and You Feed Him for a Lifetime...
 And Build The Local Economy In The Process."

 We believe that government and regulatory agencies worldwide should officially recognize the profound differences between privately owned small farms & ranches that primarily serve local food systems and large farms that primarily serve the global food system.